 The Brian Fishman Fellowship was established in 1999 following the tragic death of Brian Fishman, 28, who served as the Manager of Communications and Marketing for USA Hockey's National Team Development Program.

 The Fellowship, which is based in USA Hockey's communications department, is awarded annually to an outstanding college graduate who is pursuing a career in athletic communications.

 The 24-month Fellowship calls for assistance with various media and public relations projects, social/digital media, content creation, event promotions and publishing initiatives, including work with USA Hockey Magazine.

 Brian's parents, Barry and Ruth, and sister, Susan, were integral in establishing the Fellowship, one of the nation's most prestigious, to help perpetuate Brian's memory.

 The recipient of The Brian Fishman Fellowship will be chosen by a committee that includes representatives of the print and broadcast media, the USA hockey National Team Development Program, the United States Olympic Committee and several collegiate athletic departments.

-• The Brian Fishman Fellowship will be awarded to a for a soon-to-be (spring 2021) or very recent college graduate who is pursuing a career in athletic communications.
+• The Brian Fishman Fellowship will be awarded to a soon-to-be (spring 2023) or very recent college graduate who is pursuing a career in athletic communications.

 • Successful candidates will have gained substantial experience working in their college or university sports information office.